Cyclic cohomology for graded $C^{*,r}$-algebras and its pairings with van Daele $K$-theory

 There are two important real structures on $C(S^1)$, point-wise complex conjugation $\cc(f) = \overline{f}$ and the composition of the latter with the automorphism induced by a reflection $t\mapsto 1-t$, $\cfS(f)(t) = \overline{f(1-t)}$.
 They both restrict to the suspension $S\C$ and the real subalgebra of $(S\C,\cc)$ is the (standard) suspension $S\R$ of $\R$, while the real subalgebra of $(S\C,\cfS)$ is, by definition, the dual suspension $\tilde S\R$ of $\R$.

 Let us consider first the real structure $\cc$ given by point-wise complex conjugation.
-It is rather straighforward to see that by putting on $\Omega_{S^1}$ the real structure given by point-wise complex conjugation the cycle becomes a $(*,r)$ cycle of parity $+1$.
+It is rather straighforward to see that by putting on $\Omega([0,1])$ the real structure given by point-wise complex conjugation the cycle becomes a $(*,r)$ cycle of \tosi\ $+1$.
 We consider its pairings with elements of the real $K$-groups $KO_{i}(C(S^1)^\cc)$.
-There are four cases to consider, and Cor.~\ref{cor-cond} predicts that only two are potentially non-trivial, namely those for which $(-1)^{\nn(1-i)} = -1$, that is, $i=-1$ and $i=3$.
-This can be understood on a more elementary level if one considers the characterisation of the $KO$-group elements via constraints on the unitary $U$ \cite{Kellen1,Loring}: If $i=1$ then $U(t)$ must be real and hence its determinant must be constant and so cannot wind (a similar argument involving quaternions holds for $i=5$).
+There are four cases to consider, and Cor.~\ref{cor-cond-triv} predicts that only two are potentially non-trivial, namely those for which $(-1)^{\nn(1-i)} = -1$, that is, $i=-1$ and $i=3$.
+This can be understood on a more elementary level if one considers the characterisation of the $KO$-group elements via constraints on the unitary $U$ \cite{Kel1,Loring}: If $i=1$ then $U(t)$ must be real and hence its determinant must be constant and so cannot have a non-trivial winding number (a similar argument involving quaternions holds for $i=5$).
 If $i=-1$ then $\overline{U(t)} = U(t)^*$.
-This condition does not inhibit the determinant to wind, it is, for instance, satisfied by $U(t) = e^{2\pi it}$ and hence we see that
+This condition does not prevent the determinant to have trivial winding number, it is, for instance, satisfied by $U(t) = e^{2\pi it}$ and hence we see that

 If $i=3$ then $\overline{U(t)} = - U(t)^*$.
 This implies that the dimension of $U(t)$ has to be even and $\overline{\det(U-\lambda 1)} = \det(\overline{U}-\overline{\lambda} 1) = (-1)^{2m} \det(U^*+\overline{\lambda} 1) = \overline{\det(U+\lambda 1)}$, and hence that with $\lambda(t)$ also $-\lambda(t)$ is an eigenvalue of $U(t)$.
 Since both have the same winding number we see that the winding number of $U$ must be even.
 Thus